-Instagram can be a highly-targeted, visual marketing channel for your brand and an opportunity to build a loyal audience that grows with your business.
+Instagram can be a highly targetable, visual marketing channel for your brand and an opportunity to build a loyal audience that grows with your business.

 In fact, over 500 million Instagram users browse the app every day, making it home to some of the most engaged audiences around.

-But like any social network out there, there are right ways to use it, wrong ways to use it, and clever ways to use it.
+But like any social network, there are right ways to use your Instagram profile, wrong ways, and clever ways.

 - Use the right hashtags

 - Post at the right times

 - Pay for sponsored posts and product reviews

 - Use geotags to boost local discovery

 - Organize your Stories into Highlights

 - Run a giveaway